cartalyst/manuals/demo/api/detour.md

 		// be an array.
 		'errors' => array(
 			'Field a was missing',
-			'You didn't provide an email address',
+			"You didn't provide an email address",
 		),
 	),